lightzane/learn-angular-animations/README.md

 // (see also todo-container.component.ts)
-// the trigger "@myFadeOut" is located in todo-container.component.html export const myFadeOut = trigger('myFadeOut', [ // animates DOM elements that have @myFadeOut if transition to state ('leave') is met transition(':leave', [ // ! triggers of :leave transition should not be put directly on an element being removed
+// the trigger "@myFadeOut" is located in todo-container.component.html export const myFadeOut = trigger('myFadeOut', [ // animates DOM elements that have @myFadeOut if transition to state ('leave') is met transition(':leave', [ // ! triggers of :leave transition should not be put directly on a child component leaving
     animate('0.5s ease-out', style({ opacity: 0, transform: 'rotate(-30deg) translateX(50%)' })) // ! else this animate not work will not because the element is already removed along with the trigger
   ])
 ]);